robotdotnet/WPILib/README.md

 ========
 * `WPILib` - DotNet implementation of the WPILib
 * `WPILib.Extras` - Useful functionality to extend the WPILib.
-* `HAL-Base` - The base functionality for interfacing with the HAL
+* `HAL` - The Hardware Abstraction Layer, for communicating with either the RoboRIO or the Simulator.
+Also includes the Simulator code base.
-* `HAL-RoboRIO` - HAL-Base interface to the HAL C library
+* `NIVision` - Wrapper for NIVision (Not Fully Functional).
-* `HAL-Simulation` - The back-end for the HAL Simulator.
+* `Sandcastle` - Documentation Generator

 License
 =======